balderdashy/sails-adapter-boilerplate/README.md

 # BoilerplateAdapter

-A template for you to get started writing an official adapter for Sails.js.
+This template exists to make it easier for you to get started writing an official adapter for Sails.js.

 ## Getting started
+It's usually pretty easy to add your own adapters for integrating with proprietary systems or existing open APIs.
+For most things, it's as easy as `require('some-module')` and mapping the appropriate methods to match waterline semantics.
+To get started:
 1. Fork this repository
 2. Build your adapter.

 ## How to test your adapter
 1. Run `npm link` in this adapter's directory
 2. Clone the sails.js core and modify the tests to use your new adapter.
 3. Run `npm link sails-boilerplate`